 It was the summer between my junior and senior year at UC Santa Cruz and I was in town for an internship at Bill Graham Presents.
 I was 21 years old and slept on an air mattress in a door-less room at Haight and Central that I shared with my friend Mani and his air mattress.
 I had barely enough money for food, rent, and a couple of $2 beers at Murio’s Trophy Room.
 It was absolutely glorious.

-Nearly 20 years later, as I’m about to pass a major milestone and turn 40, I’m thinking about how that summer changed my life and pushed me towards where I am now.
+Twenty years later, as I’m about to pass a major milestone and celebrate two decades here, I’m thinking about how that summer changed my life and pushed me towards where I am now.
 That was the summer I first fell in love with a woman, but more importantly, it’s when I first fell in love with San Francisco.

 After the internship was over, I went back to Santa Cruz to finish my final year of school.
 The girlfriend I’d met that summer was still in San Francisco, so every other weekend I’d take a bus over Highway 17 to the San Jose Caltrain station and then grab the rail up to Fourth and King.
 No matter how many times I took that ride, I’d get butterflies in my stomach and my heart would race a little bit as we passed the 22nd Street Caltrain station, heading into downtown.